Research - NAPNAP

 • Rationale and evidence to support the reason for conducting the research, quality improvement or evidence-based project.

-• Sample of all surveys to be distributed, including proof of reliability and validity of surveys
+• Sample of all surveys to be distributed, including proof of reliability and validity of surveys.
+A full copy of the survey must be sent as either a Word document or PDF.

 • Signed acknowledgement agreeing to the terms of the request